About Children First Education Fund

 About CFE Fund Scholarships

-Scholarships are available for children in grades K-12, and may be used for private school tuition, books, supplies, and education related therapies.
-Homeschool students may also be eligible to receive scholarships.
-Over 80,000 Utah students are eligible to participate in the program.
-Siblings of scholarship recipients who attend the same school may also qualify for scholarship funds.
-As with other education choice programs, tax credit scholarships benefit the regular public education system through savings on public investment, as much as 3 to 1.
+Over 80,000 Utah special needs students are eligible to participate in the program.
+As with other school choice programs, tax credit scholarships benefit the regular public school education system through savings on public investment as much as 3 to 1.

 CFEF Partner Schools